Bonesaw-communism/bonesaw-communism.github.io/_posts/2026-05-08-on-bonesaw-communism.md

 [^harman]: Chris Harman, *Party and Class*, section on Luxemburg.

 [^freeman]: Jo Freeman, "The Tyranny of Structurelessness," p.
-243. Verified against the project file `Freeman1970.pdf`.
-The essay is widely reprinted; the canonical version is hosted at [jofreeman.com](https://www.jofreeman.com/joreen/tyranny.htm)
+243. The essay is widely reprinted; the canonical version is hosted at [jofreeman.com](https://www.jofreeman.com/joreen/tyranny.htm)

 [^draper-road]: Draper, *Toward a New Beginning*, ch.
 2 ("Marx: the negative side").
 The line "There is a road to a revolutionary party which is not the road of the sect" appears as an italicised conclusion in that chapter.